 Top 10 contemporary mosques that challenge traditional Islamic architecture

-Today we are looking back at some of the latest contemporary mosques from around the world, including completed projects; both new build and renovations and concept designs; highlighting innovative uses of forms and materials, as well as attention to context and locality.
+Today we are looking back at some of the latest contemporary mosques from around the world, including completed projects; both new build and renovations as well as concept designs that highlight innovative uses of forms and materials through context and locality.

 L.E.FT Architects has renovated an existing building in Moukhtara, Lebanon; juxtaposing the traditional stone structure with geometric steel frames.